 The Count of Monte Cristo (2002) Review

 They used to make movies like this all of the time.
-The kind of swashbuckling adventure that threw in so many plot elements neatly and cohesively into one thrilling film.
-Director Kevin Reynolds managed to garner massive audiences with his very anachronistic retelling of the Robin Hood legend in the 1991 Robin Hood: Prince Of Thieves, and is now trying his hand at Alexandre Dumas.
+The kind of swashbuckling adventure that threw in so many plot elements neatly and cohesively into one thrilling film that it appealed to audiences young and old alike.
+Director Kevin Reynolds managed to garner massive box office takings with his very anachronistic retelling of the Robin Hood legend in the 1991 Robin Hood: Prince Of Thieves, and is now trying his hand at Alexandre Dumas in the form of The Count Of Monte Cristo.

-The Count Of Monte Cristo feels a lot longer than it actually is, and in this case this isn't a bad thing, as the film jumps from so many plot lines and threads that it's often hard to catch a breath.
+The Count Of Monte Cristo feels a lot longer in terms of running time than it actually is, and in this case this isn't a bad thing, as the film jumps from so many plot lines and threads that it's often hard to catch a breath.
 Newer, more interesting characters seem to appear out of the woodwork when you least expect it, and they give the film a sense of literary importance amongst classic novel adaptations.
-The plot is never hard to follow; indeed plot elements are directed so assuredly by Kevin Reynolds that it's hard to imagine this is the same man who directed Waterworld.
-Dumas' original novel was the ultimate redemption story, and credit should go to director Kevin Reynolds for tackling an adult adventure with such intelligence and technical flair that what results is a film that doesn't rely on anything above a 'PG' rating in tone.
+The plot is never hard to follow; indeed plot elements are directed so assuredly by Kevin Reynolds that it's hard to imagine that this director was once bottom of the hiring list after the infamous Waterworld.
+Dumas' original novel was the ultimate redemption story, and yet credit should go to Reynolds for tackling an adult adventure with such intelligence and technical flair.
+What results is a film that doesn't rely on anything above a 'PG' rating in tone, and yet doesn't pander to any childish sensibility in favour of a large audience.

 Essentially, it's hard to fault The Count Of Monte Cristo since it comfortably hits all of the targets it aims for without the material being compromised, in the form of delivering a thoroughly enjoyable grand adventure that both young children and adults can enjoy.
 It's lacking any virtuoso flair to ever be considered a masterpiece, but it excites you and wears you out just like the classic adventures used to, and this is all we ask it to do.